Sweet and tender, these keto apple scones are the perfect fall breakfast treat. Drizzle with a little sugar free caramel sauce and enjoy!

 Okay so what do you do if you really don’t want to use apples?
 Well, you have a couple of options:

 - Use apple extract.
-You can skip the apple altogether and use about 1 tsp of apple extract instead.
+You can skip the apple altogether and use about 1 teaspoon of apple extract instead.
 I like this all natural one from Olive Nation.

 - Use zucchini or chayote squash.
 These two vegetables have a similar texture to apples when cooked.
 I would suggest using the extract as well, for the flavor.